metayeti/YABS.js/README.md

   ]
 ```

-We can make the header multiline by changing it into a list:
+We can make the header multiline by changing the value to a list of strings:

 ```JSON
   "sources": [